 Preheat a grill to high.
 Place baguette cut-side up on a baking tray and grill until golden (1-2 minutes each side), then spread with herb butter.
 Serve with hot soup topped with reserved baby peas (steamed until bright green) and shredded ham.

-Other soup recipes may add flour, cream, cheese, rice or pasta to thicken them.
-But these ingredients add a different dimension to whatever soup you’re making, and in this particular recipe, there’s no need for anything else.
+In this recipe, the soup is thickened through simmering the split peas.
+Puréeing the pea and ham hock also adds to the thickness.
+Other soup recipes may add flour, cream, cheese, rice or pasta to thicken them, but these ingredients add a different dimension to whatever soup you’re making.
+In this particular recipe, there’s no need for anything else.

-Origins and other recipe ideas
+Pea and ham soup origins and other recipe ideas

 A good pea and ham soup can be as simple as split peas simmered with nothing more than a ham bone, or as luxuriant as the emerald version we’ve shot here.